 The web-based platform behind www.propwatch.org, also known as The Propwatch Project, is an online database that can catalog and cross-reference video segments of propaganda from embedded video, which can be queried to produce narrowly-tailored video arrays for viewing and analysis.
 Our underlying treatment methodology is based on a messaging strategy of refutational preemption, more commonly known as "inoculation," a social psychological communication theory which has been shown to be effective at protecting individual attitudes and beliefs against devices of mass persuasion.

 A messaging strategy of inoculation is analogous to the medical inoculation process, whereby a subject is exposed to a threat in order to build up his or her immune response, which will be triggered again when a real threat is encountered.
 This not only bolsters the original recipient's immediate resistance to propagandist messaging, but also builds resistance to future challenges.
 For inoculation be effective, the message receiver must first be able to identify the threat, which is why we showcase authentic content.

 In order to assess the project's impact on website viewers, we've developed a series of impact assessments to gather data on viewers' ability to detect propaganda through exposure to instances of propaganda techniques in authentic use.

 Based on our current impact study data, as of July 2021, our participants' ability to identify propaganda improved 44.17% after only 90 minutes of viewing selected content on the propwatch.org website.
-See more about our latest research here.
+See details.

 Our methodology for deconstructing political speech is unique.
 Once a video clip is analyzed and an instance of propaganda identified, it is documented in the form of a "play-by-play" entry in the database.
 When determining whether a statement demonstrates a certain technique, we are looking for patterns that match signatures of the techniques listed in the site glossary.